 Ground freezing was selected as the best option since it would provide both groundwater control and excavation support in a single operation and could be accomplished with minimal community impact.

 Accordingly, Keller’s refrigeration plants were located adjacent to the main shaft.
 From here, HDPE supply and return brine pipes were run to the other sites via shallow utility trenches over distances from 300 ft up to 2,600 ft.
-Key to the ground freezing was integrating all instrumentation in a central mobile office from where operating parameters such as supply temperatures, brine levels, pressure and flow were communicated.
+The key to the ground freezing was integrating all instrumentation in a central mobile office from where operating parameters such as supply temperatures, brine levels, pressure, and flow were communicated.

 A total of 331 freeze pipes, equating to 42,500 LF, were installed for the project.
 Keller’s streamlined and fully automated and computerized instrumentation readily handled the magnitude of the work.